 Never exaggerate your injuries or the effects they have on your life.
 Simply share the facts as they relate to your claim and as your ensuing medical treatments evidence them.
 There is no need to bolster these facts with exaggerations or embellishments.
 Furthermore, do not fail to reveal a preexisting condition—even if you do not think it is relevant to the injury in question.
 An insurance company can construe either action as an attempt to engage in workers’ compensation fraud, which is likely to put you in an even more difficult position.

-Consult an Experienced Savannah Workers’ Compensation Lawyer Today
+Consult an Experienced Savannah Workers’ Compensation Lawyer at Hasner Law PC Today

 Your workers’ compensation claim is too important not to consult with an experienced workers’ comp attorney.
-At Hasner Law, our skilled Georgia workers’ compensation attorneys have the experience and determination to fight for your claim’s best possible outcome.
-We are here to help, so please contact us online or call our Savannah office at (912) 234-2334 today.
+At Hasner Law PC, our skilled Georgia workers’ compensation attorneys have the experience and determination to fight for your claim’s best possible outcome.